denialpan/dankeyboard/README.md

 ### Download

 To ensure that you download a safe version, only download from this repository's releases page.
 Each release will have its respective **SHA256** and a VirusTotal listed as well.

+### Build and Compile

+1. Download or clone the repository.
+2. Open `dankeyboard.sln` in Visual Studio.
+3. In the solution explorer, right click the solution project.
+4. Select `Build Solution`
+5. In the solution explorer, right click the `dankeyboard` application file.
+6. Select `Publish...`
+7. Follow the instructions to compile locally on your machine.

+# Contribution/Suggestions

+Pull requests will heavily reviewed to keep the safety and integrity of this project.

+If there is a feature you'd like to see or a suggestion you have, make a pull request with the suggestion as the title; no code is necessary.